Need help? Call our free Repro Legal Helpline: 844-868-2812

 Kim Nguyen, Grants Manager

 Kim Nguyen (any pronouns) is If/When/How’s Grants Manager.
-Previously, they spent over seven years in the philanthropic sector, with a special interest in countering systems of criminalization and expanding how to talk about and resource community safety and well-being.
-Kim also held several positions in local and national nonprofit organizations prior to that.
+Previously, they worked over seven years in the philanthropy sector, with a special interest in countering systems of criminalization and expanding how to talk about and resource community safety and well-being.
+Kim also spent nearly a decade in various roles in local and national nonprofit organizations.
 This included working at the clinic where she had an abortion and then working to support Abortion Funds.
 Kim is moved by community organizing rooted in relationships, political education, prison industrial complex abolition, the Black Radical Tradition, and immigrant justice.
+Importantly, Kim is a lifelong learner, queer, Việt, Asian American, Midwesterner, student of public schools, and public library enthusiast.
+Life enjoyments include befriending huggable doggos and sharing meals and walks with loved ones.

 Lauren Robertson, M.A., Individual Giving Coordinator